 Change is a constant in business and life.
 One of the core skills managers should develop is the skill of helping their team transition through change.
 You will notice I didn’t say manage change.
 Change is messy, never follows a linear path and is full of emotional “stuff” that can blow up when you least expect it.

 The best you can hope for is a smooth transition.
 So how do you as a manager help people transition through change?
-Here are a few tips that I used to share with my team leaders and managers during one too many organisational change processes in government.
+Here are a few tips that I shared with my team leaders and managers during one too many organisational change processes in government.

 7 Effective Change Management Tips